Click thumbnail for normal view, text link for larger view.

 Things Referenced in Links That Aren't Relevant

 The first example I'll provide is the dentist.
 The modern suite of dental tools are powered primarily by compressed air.
 Yep, it's that safe!
-However, when blowing a tooth surface dry or running a drill inside a patient's mouth, you need exhausted air that incredibly clean.
+However, when blowing a tooth surface dry or running a drill inside a patient's mouth, you need exhausted air that is incredibly clean.
 Especially since the mouth is quite likely to have open, bleeding wounds, that exhaust must be scrubbed of every possible contaminent.
-Companies that sell to dentistry and hospitals, such as Parker Domnick Hunter, talk about a level of air scrubbing that isn't relevant to any other application when they market their products.
+Companies that sell to dentistry and hospitals, such as Parker Domnick Hunter (to whom Robospanker links as though their discussion about clean air is important here), talk about a level of air scrubbing that isn't relevant to any other application when they market their products.
 Things they say about air contamination in the dental environment have no relevance to air power for spanking.
+If your room air is safe to breathe, it is still safe to breathe after being compressed and released back into the room... it's the SAME air.
+Running a compressor powered by an electric motor adds nothing to your air, either.

 Next, consider documentation and policies for a gigantic air compressor... the size of an average living room and powered by the equivalent of six minivans!
-A behemoth like this is loud, really loud.
+A behemoth like this is loud.
+Really loud.
 There's no doubt that it's in an environment where people wear hard hats and safety glasses, and most definitely hearing protection.
-However, this has nothing at all to do with the spanking compressor, a unit about the size of a breadbox, powered by about a 1 horsepower electric motor, and producing as much noise as a normal conversation.
-Obviously, you don't need hearing protection around such a compressor, because it isn't like the one at a nuclear power plant.
+However, despite Robospanker's links to nuclear power plant compressor documentation, this has nothing at all to do with the spanking compressor.
+A typical SOM user will have an air compressor roughly the size of a breadbox, powered by about a 1 horsepower electric motor, and producing as much noise as a normal conversation.
+Obviously, you don't need hearing protection around such a compressor, because it isn't loud... like the one at a NUCLEAR POWER PLANT.

 California Proposition 65: The Safe Drinking Water and Toxic Enforcement Act of 1986